Oscillator Or Joystick Ambisonic Pan-Rotate

 Four, six-diode limiters have been added here to limit the possible excursions of the X and Y control voltages to about +/-1.5V.
 This is only needed for the X-Y voltages fed from the external input socket, but all the X-Y signals are fed through them anyway due to the wiring method chosen previously.
 It can be useful to use a pitch CV to control the X-Y panning, and as these are naturally about 5 Volts in my system, it is all too easy to feed in control voltages that risk damaging the OTAs.
 The signals after the diode limiters are buffered to ensure that the different input impedances of the upper and lower current source circuits do not produce different current gains in each section.

-ambisonic_panner_wd01-01.sch
+PDF ambisonic_panner_wd01-01.sch

 This wiring diagram shows the link from the circuit board to the front panel equipment.
 The joystick is a Farnell part FC 000-000 (TBA).
 This part must be modified slightly for correct ambisonic operation.
 In its original form the ends of the track are reached before the stick actually reaches fully left or right, front or back.
 This is deliberate on the part of the manufacturer so that the ends of both tracks are still reached when the joystick is in any of the fully diagonal directions, despite the circular physical limit.
 In unmodified form, this joystick would give Quadraphonic style panning, with the magnitude of the vector sum of the X and Y control voltages exceeding 1V in the diagonal positions (if |X|=1 and |Y|=1 at the same time, then |r| would = 1.41)

 The easiest way to prevent this is to wrap just enough heatshrink tube, fish tank air tube, or some other material around the stick where it normally meets the circular physical limit.
 The trick is to get this material onto the stick evenly without resorting to sawing the joystick's knob off.
 There is another way which works well by chance in this implementation.
-If the front panel joystick hole is 13mm the same thing is acheived, though the accuracy depends on the ability of the machinist who is drilling the front panel.
+If the front panel joystick hole is 13mm the same thing is achieved, though the accuracy depends on the ability of the machinist who is drilling the front panel.

 It would be perfectly possible to feed the joystick tracks with actual +/- XY audio signal and avoid the use of VCAs entirely for the manual panning.
 I decided against that, fearing excessive noise from wiper movement in what is quite a cheap pot with a small track arc.
 For static panning purposes though, this might be entirely acceptable and much simpler.

-ambisonic_panner02-01
+PDF ambisonic_panner02-01

-ambisonic_panner02-02
+PDF ambisonic_panner02-02

-ambisonic_panner02-03
+PDF ambisonic_panner02-03

 Here we have a total of eight OTAs in four packages.
 Each requires its own offset adjustment which is tuned for zero dc output offset first and then by ear for minimum control voltage feedthrough.
 Each package of two amps has a gain trim which sets the overall gain through the system.
 Matching between the amplifiers in each package is sufficient to allow one trim per package.

-ambisonic panner02-04
+PDF ambisonic panner02-04

 U11 sums the current outputs from the OTAs and buffers the W and Z signals to the output unchanged.

-ambisonic_panner_wd01-02
+PDF ambisonic_panner_wd01-02

 This is the wiring diagram for the soundstage rotator section.